spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

   applications or each application can have one or more configurations that are visible to that application only.

-* In the Application config, you need to activate the __Canary__ option.
+* In the Application config, activate the __Canary__ option.

-  You need to do this for all applications that will use canary.
+  Do this separately for all applications that will use automated canary analysis.

 {%
  include